loverajoel/jstips/README.md

 > yyyy-mm-dd(date) by [microlv](https://github.com/microlv)

-Think about you define a Array and after sometime later, you want to clear the data.
+You define an array and want to empty its contents.
-Normally, you will doing like this:
+Usually, you would do it like this:
 ```javascript
 // define Array
 var list = [1, 2, 3, 4];